dsnair/React-component-examples/DAY_THREE_README.md

   - Make sure the app working as it was before since it has been re-factored now.
   - This is to ensure that we clean up our App component a little bit before we re-factor it to be wrapped up in an HOC.

-- [ ] Building the High Order Component
+- [ ] Build the High Order Component.

-  - Create a directory called `authentication`
+  - Create a directory called `authentication`.
   - Inside that directory create a HOC called `withAuthenticate`.
 This is where all of the magic is going to happen.
   - This component should be able to take in a component as an argument, and it will return a `class` component.
   - Inside of `withAuthenticate's` render method, you'll want to return the Component that gets passed into it.